Towards Understanding Sparse Filtering: A Theoretical Perspective: Empirical Validation

 \subsection{Preservation of Cosine Neighborhoodness}

 Next, we run more simulations on other toy data sets in order to validate the properties of data structure preservation in sparse filtering.
-These simulations aim at verifying: (i) that sparse filtering preserves a structure defined by cosine neighborhoodness (see Section \ref{sub:Preservation-cosine-neigh}); and, (ii) that the absolute-value non-linearity is crucial in preserving structure and substituting it with other non-linearities (such as, sigmoid or ReLU) negates this property (see Section \ref{sub:Alternative-non-linearities}).
+These simulations aim at verifying: (i) that sparse filtering preserves a structure defined by cosine neighborhoodness (see Section \ref{sec:pres-cosine-neigh}); and, (ii) that the absolute-value non-linearity is crucial in preserving structure and substituting it with other non-linearities negates this property (see Section \ref{sec:alternative-non-linearities}).